 - Social Insurance Taxes:

 – Employer: 33.8% (Social Security & Health Insurance)

 – Employee: 11% (Social Security & Health Insurance)

 - Corporate Income Tax (CIT): General rate – 19.0%; Dividends from non-resident companies – 15.0%; Certain investment funds – 5.0%;

 - Withholding Tax (WHT): On dividends, interest etc. to foreign entities

 - Value Added Tax (VAT): General rate on goods and services – 21.0%; Foodstuffs, medications, publications etc. – 15.0%; Entry to cultural events and other categories – 10.0%

-Individuals are considered tax residents if their permanent home is in the Czech Republic, or they usually reside there.
-Individuals who stay in the country for 183 days either continuously or in separate spells in a calendar year are liable for taxes.
-Non-residents are liable for the same tax rates, usually withheld by their employer and remitted to the General Financial Directorate.
+Individuals are considered tax residents if their permanent home is in the Czech Republic or if they usually reside there.
+Individuals who continuously stay in the country for 183 days or in separate spells in a calendar year are liable for taxes.
+Non-residents are responsible for the same tax rates, usually withheld by their employer and remitted to the General Financial Directorate.
 Married couples cannot file joint returns; however, a resident taxpayer can claim CZK 24,840 (€966, US$1,126) against income if their spouse’s annual taxable income does not exceed CZK 68,000 (€2,650, US$3,080).